qchen2017/BloodVesselVisualization/README.md

 Notes:

+Added option to switch between black BG and image BG when doing Tips Animation (need to fix tips colors/size)

 Added a limit on how much user can zoom in or out

 Removed Tip checkbox (doesn't seem to have any purpose in the program right now?)